-All enquiries in connection with the procedure for application of Excess CREST Open Offer Entitlements should be made to Link Asset Services on 0371 664 0321.
+All enquiries in connection with the procedure for application of Excess CREST Open Offer Entitlements should be made to Link on 0371 664 0321.
 Calls are charged at the standard geographic rate and will vary by provider.
 Calls outside the United Kingdom will be charged at the applicable international rate.
-Link Asset Services are open between 9.00 a.m. to 5.30 p.m., Monday to Friday excluding public holidays in England and Wales.
-Please note that Link Asset Services cannot provide any financial, legal or tax advice and calls may be recorded and monitored for security and training purposes.
+The helpline is open between 9.00 a.m. to 5.30 p.m., Monday to Friday excluding public holidays in England and Wales.
+Please note that Link cannot provide any financial, legal or tax advice and calls may be recorded and monitored for security and training purposes